Paint on Quilts

 About the Artist

-From her public experiences, she found some answers to her questions about the value of art.
-She explains, "I have come to believe that art is about the inner connection between the soul, spirit, and physical self in search for greater understanding and the desire for human connection.
-The result is a physically manifested product that embodies this evolvement.
-In other words, I perceive that art brings together the skills and knowledge of the mind, heart, and body in order to create a greater wisdom.
-The art experience is both my quest and reward.
+After 8 years, Louie decided to disengage from her political commitments, and again connect with her art.
+She said, " I felt soul sick.
+I needed to heal.
+Politics was draining me.
+I needed time to renew and reach within to grow."
+From Louie's public experiences, she resolved her questions about the value of art.
+She explains, "I have come to believe that art is about one's interior life searching for a greater understanding of being human.
+The result is a product that embodies this involvement.
+In other words, I perceive that art brings together the skills and knowledge of the mind, heart, and body to create greater wisdom.
+The art experience is both my quest and reward."

 P.O.
 Box 428